ProReason: Multi-Modal Proactive Reasoning with Decoupled Eyesight and Wisdom: Appendix

 \subsubsection{The Critical Implication of Decoupling}

-To validate the critical implication of decoupling visual perception and textual reasoning in \name{} while eliminating potential confounding factors from prompt engineering and multiple CoT implementations, we systematically integrate sub-agents through three configurations: \begin{enumerate} \item[\textbullet] Merge the Vision Expert and Insight Expert into a single sub-agent to examine the necessity of modality decoupling during sub-task execution. \item[\textbullet] Integrate the Dispatcher, Vision Expert, Insight Expert, and Referee as a unified agent to verify the essentiality of the process design for the Proactive Visual Perception stage. \item[\textbullet] Fully consolidate all five original sub-agents to demonstrate the pivotal role of decomposing visual reasoning tasks into distinct Proactive Visual Perception and Textual Reasoning phases. \end{enumerate} The merged agents preserve identical prompts and maintain the same task execution procedures as their original counterparts, with their prompts shown in Figures~\ref{fig:merge rv}, \ref{fig:merge dvrj}, and \ref{fig:merge dvrjs}.
+To validate the critical implication of decoupling visual perception and textual reasoning in \name{} while eliminating potential confounding factors from prompt engineering and multiple CoT implementations, we systematically integrate sub-agents through three configurations: \begin{enumerate} \item[\textbullet] Merge the Vision Expert and Insight Expert into a single sub-agent to examine the necessity of modality decoupling during sub-task execution. \item[\textbullet] Integrate the Dispatcher, Vision Expert, Insight Expert, and Referee as a unified agent to verify the essentiality of the process design for the Proactive Visual Perception stage. \item[\textbullet] Fully consolidate all five original sub-agents to demonstrate the pivotal role of decomposing visual reasoning tasks into distinct Proactive Visual Perception and Textual Reasoning phases. \end{enumerate}

+The merged agents preserve identical prompts and maintain the same task execution procedures as their original counterparts, with their prompts shown in Figures~\ref{fig:merge rv}, \ref{fig:merge dvrj}, and \ref{fig:merge dvrjs}.
 Therefore, the performance degradation caused by agent merging quantitatively demonstrates the critical implication of decoupled processing in enhancing \name{}'s capabilities.

-\textbf{Decoupling serves as a crucial mechanism for improving \name{}'s performance in complex visual reasoning tasks}.
+\paragraph{Decoupling serves as a crucial mechanism for improving \name{}'s performance in complex visual reasoning tasks}.
 As shown in Table~\ref{table:decoupling}, merging Vision and Insight Experts results in a 3\% performance drop on the MMMU benchmark, while combining Proactive Visual Perception with Textual Reasoning leads to a more significant 4.8\% reduction (56.8 vs. CoT's 58.5).
 Although agent merging also causes performance declines on MME, the merged versions still outperform CoT.
 Notably, given MMMU's substantially higher complexity compared to MME, these findings reveal that the decoupling of visual-textual processing fundamentally drives its performance gains in complex scenarios.